shakenetwork/sonaranalyzer-dotnet/README.md

 ## Description

 SonarQube Code Analysis for C# is a code analysis NuGet package and a Visual Studio Extension based on the [.NET Compiler Platform ("Roslyn")](https://github.com/dotnet/roslyn).
 The package offers reports on bugs, potential bugs, duplicated code, coding standards, comments, and software design.
+The rules used here are also available in the [SonarQube](http://www.sonarqube.org) platform, offering complete continuity between your in-IDE experience and what's shown by Continuous Inspection.

 ## Installation